15 May 2025

 By helping kids label their emotions, we empower them to recognize and express their feelings more effectively.

-Once your child can identify their emotions, they need strategies to manage them.
-Some simple but effective coping techniques include:- Deep Breathing – Teach them to take deep breaths in through the nose and out through the mouth.
+- Deep Breathing – Teach them to take deep breaths in through the nose and out through the mouth.

 - Counting to Ten – This helps pause impulsive reactions.